hexx/play-jsx/README.markdown

-# Play-JSX plugin for the Play framework 2.0.x
+# JSX plugin for the Play framework 2.0.x

 ## Prerequisites